Report on the Rider-planned Freeski Competition 2022 "Hiesta Cup"

 As for tricks in the competition, SW tricks from SW landings that emphasized flow on two consecutive kickers in the middle class, and transfer jumps that made use of the wide landing of the first one were often seen.
 The winner was Ayuda Shohei, who decided on Rodeo 3-Coke 7 Truck Driver

-like at JIB FES., which has become a Takai Fuji specialty, he focused on each individual participant, livening up the event.
+Just like at the JIB FES., which has become a Takai Fuji tradition, he greatly enlivened the event with his MCing, which focused on each individual participant.

-It had the feel of a jam session, but also the tension of a one-off match.
+It had the feel of a jam session, but also the tension of a single-round competition.

-It was a competitive event reminiscent of the atmosphere of an old-fashioned amateur tournament.
+It was a competition event that evoked the atmosphere of old-fashioned amateur tournaments.

-Photos and videos of the competition will be posted on Instagram, YouTube, etc.
+Photos and videos of the competition will be posted on Instagram and YouTube in the future.

-Sato Daiki and Higuchi Eigo are planning to hold similar competition events in the off-season and next season as well.
+Hiromi Sato and Eigo Higuchi plan to hold similar competition events during the next off-season and next season as well.

 INDEX